JC-LL/vertigo/README.md

 Vertigo is today able to parse a large subset of VHDL'93.

-Vertigo aims at providing a managable tool for VHDL inspection and transformation.
+Vertigo aims at providing a managable tool for VHDL inspection and transformations.

 A "tests" directory contains various VHDL files that can be parsed.
 To run the test in this directory, run :